Effect-TS/website/content/docs/700-faq/coming-from-zio.md

 }

 const ab: A & B = {
-  prop: '',
+  prop: "",
 }
 ```

 In previous versions of Effect, intersections were used for representing an environment with multiple services.
-The problem with using intersections (i.e. `A & B`) is that there could be multiple services in the environment with that have functions and properties named in the same way.
+The problem with using intersections (i.e. `A & B`) is that there could be multiple services in the environment that have functions and properties named in the same way.
 To remedy this, we wrapped services in the `Has` type (similar to ZIO 1.0), so you would have `Has<A> & Has<B>` in your environment.

 In ZIO 2.0, the _contravariant_ `R` type parameter of the `ZIO` type (representing the environment) became fully phantom, thus allowing for removal of the `Has` type.
 This significantly improved the clarity of type signatures as well as removing another "stumbling block" for new users.